 Wetlands in Southern Ontario are threatened by competition from urban development and agriculture.
 This paper examined the economics of wetland preservation using a case study method.
 The marshes on the eastern shore of Lake St. Claire in Dorve Township, Kent County, were chosen for this purpose.
 These marshes are under great development pressure from agriculture.
-Two cost-benefit analyses were performed, one from the private owner's point of view and the other from society's point of view.
-To estimate the net private and social benefits, costs and benefits were calculated for both wetland states (natural and reclaimed).
+Two cost-benefit analyses were performed, one from the private owner's point of view.
+To estimate the net private and social benefits, costs and benefits were calculated for both wetland states (natural and were calculated for both wetland states (natural and treelaimed).

 The results showed that the net private agricultural benefits were higher than the net social agricultural benefits and that this discrepancy was due to drainage subsidies and property taxes, which were included in the private benefits but not in the social benefits.
 However, the social benefits of wetland preservation far outweighed those of reclamation for agriculture.
 Over time, the benefits of preservation are expected to grow because of the limited supply of wetlands and the increased demand for their services.
-Thus, an economic case can be made for wetland preservation in Ontario.
+Thus, an the increased demand for their services.
+Thus, an in Ontario.

 This article incorporated some of the results from Roy (1986).
 In terms of the methodology and results, this study suffers from the same weaknesses as Roy (1986).

 The above review of case studies reveals that a broader range of topics have been covered in Ontario than elsewhere in Canada (see Prins et al. [1990] for an annotated bibliography of Alberta studies).
 The Ontario case studies provide interesting information in areas where there was no information previously.
 The primary focus in the Ontario case studies has been on the use values.
-No attempt has been made to quantify non-use values.
+Wo attempt has been made to quantify non-use values.
 Finally, with the exception of Filion et al. (1990), there appear to have been no empirical analyses of the unpriced benefits emanating from Ontario's forest lands.